 Chicken Salad With Peas

-A delicious, cool chicken salad with green peas, pecans, black olives and feta cheese tossed in a lemon and Greek yogurt vinaigrette.
+A delicious, cool chicken salad with green peas (for added sweetness), pecans, black olives and feta cheese tossed with a lemon and Greek yogurt vinaigrette.

 - Prep Time: 15 minutes

 1 teaspoon Italian seasoning

 1 teaspoon salt